CENDARI/documentation/source/admin/installation.rst

 The two setups provide a staging enviroment to facilitate components integration and a production environment.
 The duplication allows developers to immediately test the latest versions without impacting the production servers.

 CENDARI uses Ubuntu 14.04 on virtualized x86_64 servers.
-No other distributions have been tested.
-Shared amond the servers are 2.5 TB storage space for the contents of the CENDARI repository.
-This allows files to be accessed as local file resources from both the Front Office and Back Office servers.
+The components have not been tested on other distributions.

 Database and Search Indexers